Raja-s-k/amfoss-tasks/task-02/SOLUTION.md

 **git clone** - used to clone a repository.

-**git status** - used to check the changes made in the local repository.
+**git status** - used to check the changes made in the local directory.

 **git add** - used to add the changes in the local directory to the remote directory.

 **git commit** - used to move the changes made in the local directory to the remote directory.

-**git push** - used to upload the file form the local to remote repository.
+**git push** - used to upload the files form the local directory to remote directory.